-- Remove all mud and aquatic plants from boats, trailers and gear, including waders and wading boots. - Pull all drain plugs and empty live wells. - Air and sun dry boat compartments and equipment. - Do not transfer live gamefish from one waterbody to another (see page 7). - Report suspicious watercraft or AIS sighting immediately to the AIS Coordinator: (505) 629-9867, Operation Game Thief: 1-800-432-4263 or the NMDGF Information Center: 1-888-248-6866.
+- Remove all mud and aquatic plants from boats, trailers and gear, including waders and wading boots. - Pull all drain plugs and empty live wells. - Air and sun dry boat compartments and equipment. - Do not transfer live gamefish from one waterbody to another (see page 7). - Do not transfer water from one location to another when using live bait.
+Make a water change. - Report suspicious watercraft or AIS sighting immediately to the AIS Coordinator: (505) 629-9867, Operation Game Thief: 1-800-432-4263 or the NMDGF Information Center: 1-888-248-6866. - NEW THREAT: New Zealand Mud Snails have recently been found in New Mexico.
+Visit the Department AIS webpage to slow and stop the spread. - NEW THREAT: Moss balls recently sold in pet stores were discovered to contain invasive zebra mussels.
+If you have purchased a moss ball from a pet store, online or other source, please visit the Department AIS webpage for steps on proper disposal and decontamination of your aquarium.